-#17 Jerusalem is the biggest tourist attraction in Israel, particularly for those looking for historic, religious and cultural tourism.
+#17 Jerusalem is the biggest tourist attraction in Israel, particularly for those looking for historical, religious, and cultural tourism.
 It’s an incredible city to spend a few days with plenty of things to see and do.

-If you planning a trip to Israel, going to Jerusalem is mandatory!
+If you are planning a trip to Israel, going to Jerusalem is mandatory!
 Although, visiting only Jerusalem isn’t enough to get to know Israel.
-We suggest you spend about 3 days visiting the biggest tourist attractions and most importantly getting to know the vibe of the city.
+We suggest you spend about three days visiting the biggest tourist attractions and, most importantly, getting to know the city’s vibe.

 The old town of Jerusalem is obviously the most important thing to visit and where almost all the major attractions are!
-Plus, what isn’t in the old town is close and reachable walking or through public transports.
+Plus, what isn’t in the old town is close and reachable by walking or by public transport.

-In our opinion, the best thing to do in Jerusalem is roaming freely through its quarters.
-In seconds we go from Jewish to Armenian, to Christian and to Muslim quarters.
+In our opinion, the best thing to do in Jerusalem is to roam freely through its quarters.
+In seconds we go from Jewish to Armenian, Christian, and Muslim quarters.
 It feels like time and space traveling at the same time.

 One may think of Jerusalem as a live museum, but it’s so much more!
 Jerusalem is history itself!

-#18 As we said above Tel Aviv is very different from Jerusalem – it’s hip, modern, and liberal – completely different side of Israel, but less than one hour away.
-A side that’s similarly attractive, but to other people and for very different reasons.
+#18 As we said above, Tel Aviv is very different from Jerusalem – it’s hip, modern, and liberal – a completely different side of Israel, but less than one hour away—a side that’s similarly attractive, but to other people and for very different reasons.

 Tel Aviv is a very lively city with a very young population.
-It’s world-renown for the crazy nightlife and beaches.
+It’s world-renown for its crazy nightlife and beaches.
 In fact, we believe that Tel Aviv has some of the best urban beaches we have ever visited.
-The water is warm and clear, the sand is soft, there are some waves to play around… Plus, there are beautiful people everywhere!
+The water is warm and clear, the sand is soft, and there are some waves to play around with… Plus, there are beautiful people everywhere!

 #19 Eilat is located in the southern tip of Israel, on the edge of the Negev desert, bathed by the red sea.
 The city itself is very small, but it’s a tourist hot spot because of the year-long warm weather, beaches, and plenty of activities available, like hiking and diving.

 The red sea in Eilat has great snorkeling and diving spots.
 The visibility and marine life are amazing, though you are limited in where you can snorkel!
-There’s also the marine observatory where you can see the marine life without having to dive.
+There’s also the marine observatory where you can see marine life without diving.
 It’s interesting but smaller than we thought.
 It’s ok for adults, but kids will love it.

-#20 The Negev desert is the hottest and most arid region of Israel, but it’s also beautiful.
+#20 The Negev desert is Israel’s hottest and most arid region, but it’s also beautiful.
 In fact, it’s a pleasant region to drive (with AC on) and enjoy the views.

-We strongly suggest you go to Eilat, but also take your time in the Negev Desert.
-It has a few amazing things to do and see, which are perfect for a stopover or maybe even better, for spending a night in the desert.
+We strongly suggest you go to Eilat and take your time in the Negev Desert.
+It has a few amazing things to do and see, which are perfect for a stopover or, maybe even better, for spending a night in the desert.

 In the Negev desert, you can find the incredible Mitzpe Ramon crater, Timna Park, and plenty of beautiful canyons, springs, and trails.
 Among these, we need to highlight the red canyon, which has a very nice, adventurous and really fun hike.

-#21 Surely, you have heard about the dead sea and its otherworldly characteristics… first of all, it’s by far the lowest place on earth, at about 400 meters below the sea level.
-You can see this by how much you have to descend to get to the sea.
-You can also feel the heat, the dryness and aridity of the region as it’s one of the most inhospitable places on earth.
+#21 Surely, you have heard about the dead sea and its otherworldly characteristics… first of all, it’s by far the lowest place on earth, at about 400 meters below sea level.
+You can see this by how much you must descend to get to the sea.
+You can also feel the heat, dryness, and aridity of the region, as it’s one of the most inhospitable places on earth.

 However, the most unbelievable feature of the dead sea is its water.
 The salty water of the dead sea is 10x saltier than the ocean water.
-This makes it very dense, impossible to dive-in and incredibly easy to float.
+This makes it very dense, impossible to dive in, and incredibly easy to float.
 Going to the dead sea is a must-do experience in Israel, it’s so different from anything else you’ll do anywhere else.
 Plus, it’s free!
-The beaches in Ein Bokek are public, have changing rooms and showers!
+The beaches in Ein Bokek are public and have changing rooms and showers!

 Please note that the water is really, really salty!
-It will burn if you have open wounds, goes to the eyes (and even the lips), and the skin may feel very weird afterwards.
+It will burn if you have open wounds, goes to the eyes (and even the lips), and the skin may feel very weird afterward.

-#22 Also in the Dead sea area you’ll find Ein Gedi – an oasis, which is also a National Park.
-In Ein Gedi there’s also a kibbutz with the same name.
+#22 Also in the Dead Sea area, you’ll find Ein Gedi – an oasis that is also a National Park.
+In Ein Gedi, there’s also a kibbutz with the same name.

-In our opinion, the Ein Gedi national park is a mandatory visit for anyone who likes oasis, cascades, hiking, water puddles and so on.
-As it’s a really hot area we strongly advise you to go there in the early morning.
+In our opinion, the Ein Gedi national park is a mandatory visit for anyone who likes oases, cascades, hiking, water puddles, and so on.
+As it’s a really hot area, we strongly advise you to go there in the early morning.

-#23 Haifa is the 3rd largest city in Israel and it has the second most important port.
-It’s an interesting city but when compared with others it has fewer things to offer particularly unique ones.
-The center is interesting but it lacks the history of many other cities in Israel.
+#23 Haifa is the 3rd largest city in Israel and has the second most important port.
+It’s an interesting city, but compared with others, it has fewer things to offer, particularly unique ones.
+The center is interesting but lacks the history of many other cities in Israel.

-In Akko, some of the things you need to do include is a visit the port, buy souvenirs in the market, explore the impressive hospitaller fortress, walk in the city walls, and cross the templar tunnel.
-Interestingly, this tunnel was rediscovered a few years ago and connects the sea with the center, without having to cross the town.
+In Akko, some of the things you need to do include visiting the port, buying souvenirs in the market, exploring the impressive hospitaller fortress, walking in the city walls, and crossing the templar tunnel.
+Interestingly, this tunnel was rediscovered a few years ago and connects the sea with the center without crossing the town.

 Food and Drinks in Israel

-#25 There are two very important things you need to know about the food in Israel.
+#25 You need to know two very important things about the food in Israel.
 First, it tastes wonderful!
 Second, it’s very expensive!
-We were expecting it to be good, we really enjoy middle eastern food, but we weren’t expecting to be so expensive.
+We were expecting it to be good and enjoy middle eastern food, but we weren’t expecting it to be so expensive.

-Even fast-food isn’t cheap when compared with almost everywhere else on the planet.
+Even fast food isn’t cheap compared with almost everywhere else on the planet.
 It’s basically impossible to find a dish for less than 6/7 USD.
-The only way to eat for about 10 USD is eating Falafel and in some places Shwarma.
+The only way to eat for about 10 USD is to eat Falafel and, in some places, Shwarma.

-#26 Food in Israel has adopted and adapted elements of various cuisines around the world, incorporating dishes, ingredients, and styles of cooking from the Middle East, Mediterranean, and the rest of the world.
-You can say, that Israeli food is a fusion of traditional foods brought by the Israelis from their home countries.
+#26 Food in Israel has adopted and adapted elements of various cuisines worldwide, incorporating dishes, ingredients, and cooking styles from the Middle East, the Mediterranean, and the rest of the world.
+You can say that Israeli food is a fusion of traditional foods brought by the Israelis from their home countries.

-Dishes and ingredients like Falafel, Hummus, Msabbha, Za’atar, Jachnun, Kanafeh or Shakshouka are eaten in Israeli but they also came from the other places.
+Dishes and ingredients like Falafel, Hummus, Msabbha, Za’atar, Jachnun, Kanafeh, or Shakshouka are eaten in Israeli, but they also came from other places.

 #27 Most restaurants serve only Kosher food.
-To put it simply, Kosher food is for Jews what Halal is for Muslims.
-This means that that food preparation follows certain rules, religious rules.
+Simply put, Kosher food is for Jews and Halal is for Muslims.
+This means that food preparation follows certain rules, religious rules.

 Among these rules, the three most important that you need to know: